opensearch-project/sql/docs/user/ppl/cmd/ad.rst

 * output_after(integer): optional.
 The number of points required by stream samplers before results are returned.
 The default value is 32.
 * training_data_size(integer): optional.
 The default value is the size of your training data set.
 * anomaly_score_threshold(double): optional.
 The threshold of anomaly score.
 The default value is 1.0.
+* category_field(string): optional.
+It specifies the category field used to group inputs.
+Each category will be independently predicted.

 Example1: Detecting events in New York City from taxi ridership data with time-series data
 ==========================================================================================